ese-msc/c-primer/_sources/part_one/04_input-output.md

 }
 ```

+Note that here we use the `atof` function to convert the string to a floating point number.
+We also have to be careful to start our loop at `i=1` since the first entry in the array is the name of the program itself.

-### Taking input from files
+## Taking input from files

 The last useful way we'll talk about to pass information in to a program is via a file.
 This is more involved than the previous versions, so don't be too worried if you don't follow all the details.

-As with input/output the standard methods differ somewhat between C & C++.
+As with input/output, the standard methods differ somewhat between C & C++.
 In C we use a collection of functions from `stdio.h`.
 For example to write a file:

 ```c
 #include <stdio.h>